NewEconoLab/NNS-EN/nns_protocol.rst

 For example, there is 50300000 NNC in a bonus pool.
 Then the user’s bonus collection ratio is 50300000 /（100000000-50300000）=1.23587223.
 This user’s fixed asset is 100, then he can collect 123.587223 NNC from the pool.
 If there is 500, 000 NNC in a bonus pool, then his collection ratio is 500000 /（100000000-500000）=0.00502512, as the user has 100 NNC of fixed asset, then he can collect 0.502512 NNC from the pool.

-NNC interface( only additional interfaces compared with NEP 5 will be described)
+NNC Interface(only additional interfaces compared with NEP 5 will be described)
 --------------------------------------------------------------------------------

 NNC first meets the NEP5 standard, and the NEP standard interface will not be described any more.